 Dosage Form: tablet

 Amantadine Tablets Description

-Each tablet intended for oral administration contains 100 mg amantadine hydrochloride and has the following inactive ingredients: microcrystalline cellulose, sodium starch glycolate, povidone, FD&C yellow #6 aluminum lake and magnesium stearate.
+Each tablet intended for oral administration contains 100 mg amantadine hydrochloride, USP and has the following inactive ingredients: microcrystalline cellulose, povidone, sodium starch glycolate, magnesium stearate and colloidal silicon dioxide.

 Amantadine Tablets - Clinical Pharmacology